 2. Scope

 2.1.
-This regulation applies to the measurement of the emission of gaseous and particulate pollutants from compression-ignition engines and positive-ignition engines fuelled with natural gas (NG) or liquefied petroleum gas (LPG), used for propelling motor vehicles of categories 1-2 and 2, having a design speed exceeding 25 km/h and having a maximum mass exceeding 3.5 tonnes.
+This regulation applies to the measurement of the emission of gaseous and particulate pollutants from compression-ignition engines and positive-ignition engines fuelled with natural gas (NG) or liquefied petroleum gas (LPG), used for propelling vehicles of categories 1-2 and 2, having a design speed exceeding 25 km/h and having a maximum mass exceeding 3.5 tonnes.

 2.2.
-This regulation also applies to the measurement of the emission of gaseous and particulate pollutants from powertrains, used for propelling hybrid motor vehicles of categories 1-2 and 2, having a design speed exceeding 25 km/h and having a maximum mass exceeding 3.5 tonnes, being equipped with compression-ignition engines or positive-ignition engines fuelled with NG or LPG.
+This regulation also applies to the measurement of the emission of gaseous and particulate pollutants from powertrains, used for propelling hybrid vehicles of categories 1-2 and 2, having a design speed exceeding 25 km/h and having a maximum mass exceeding 3.5 tonnes, being equipped with compression-ignition engines or positive-ignition engines fuelled with NG or LPG.
 It does not apply to plug-in hybrids.

 3. Definitions, symbols and abbreviations